May is Mental Health Awareness Month. It highlights the importance of mental well-being and helps reduce the stigma around mental illness.

-This article explores the rise of depression and anxiety, how they are diagnosed, conventional and integrative treatment approaches, and—most importantly—what Scripture says about despair and hope.
+This article explores the rise of depression and anxiety.
+It explains how these conditions are diagnosed and treated.
+It also looks at what Scripture says about despair and hope.

 The Rise of Depression and Anxiety

-Rates of depression and anxiety have increased steadily over the past three decades.
-From my perspective as a clinician, the past five years have seen an even sharper escalation.
+Rates of depression and anxiety have increased over the last thirty years.
+As a clinician, I have seen an even sharper rise during the last five years.

-• Depression is the leading cause of disability worldwide, affecting over 280 million people.
+Depression is the leading cause of disability worldwide.
+More than 280 million people are affected.

-• Anxiety disorders are the most common mental illnesses in the U.S., impacting more than 40 million adults annually.
+Anxiety disorders are the most common mental illnesses in the United States.
+They affect more than 40 million adults each year.

 Understanding the Diagnoses